guabu/nextjs-auth0/README.md

 The `AUTH0_DOMAIN`, `AUTH0_CLIENT_ID`, and `AUTH0_CLIENT_SECRET` can be obtained from the [Auth0 Dashboard](https://manage.auth0.com) once you've created an application. **This application must be a `Regular Web Application`**.

 The `AUTH0_SECRET` is the key used to encrypt the session and transaction cookies.
-You can generate a secret using, like so:
+You can generate a secret using `openssl`:

 ```shell
 openssl rand -hex 32